All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 2: Prepare the Vial

 Remove the glutathione vial from the refrigerator and allow it to warm to room temperature for 10 to 15 minutes.
 Injecting cold solution can increase discomfort.
 While waiting, inspect the solution for any discoloration, particles, or cloudiness.
 Glutathione solution should be clear to slightly yellow.
-If it appears discolored or contains particles, do not use it .
+If it appears discolored or contains particles, don't use it .

 Clean the rubber stopper on the vial with an alcohol swab and allow it to air dry.